hdgamer1404Jonas/Plex-Discord-Presence/README.md

 # Plex-Discord-Presence
-Display the current song your listening to on pley in discord
+Display the current song youre listening to on pley in discord